goreleaser/goreleaser/www/docs/ci/actions.md

     `TagBody`, `TagSubject` or `TagContents` in your templates.
     For more information, take a look at [actions/checkout#290](https://github.com/actions/checkout/issues/290).

+    #### Caching go dependencies
+    When using the `setup-go` action, you can optionally set `cache: true` for it to aumatically cache and restore your go dependencies, which usually helps speed up build times.

 !!! tip
     For detailed instructions please follow GitHub Actions [workflow syntax][syntax].